jesusmonda/api-k8s/README.md

 ### Deploy

-You have to create a secret manager with var.project_name_credentials name and create 2 secret key/value: github_token	and docker_token.
+You have to create a secret manager with ${var.project_name}_credentials(for example: app_credentials) name and create 2 secret key/value: github_token	and docker_token.
 1. Install providers:

     ```sh